Netcentric/aem-replication-metadata-validator/README.md

 is enough.

+## Metadata Properties Location

 The node where the replication and modification metadata is located differs depending on whether the affected content is inside a `cq:Page` (i.e. somewhere below its `jcr:content` node) or outside (this may be still below a `cq:Page` node but not within its `jcr:content` child).

 * For the former (inside a `cq:Page`) both the replication and modification metadata is located directly inside the top-level `jcr:content` node of the container page (this affects e.g. editable templates' structure or policy mapping nodes)
 * For the latter (outside a `cq:Page`) the replication metadata is located in a `jcr:content` node below the affected node and the modification metadata directly a property on the affected node (this affects policy nodes with resource type `wcm/core/components/policy/policy`)

+## Optional Mixins

-The `jcr:content` node carrying the replication metadata may have mix-in `cq:ReplicationStatus` for AEM 6.5 (usually by adding the property `jcr:mixinTypes="[cq:ReplicationStatus]"`) or `cq:ReplicationStatus2` (only available in AEMaaCS) but this is optional, as the node type `nt:unstructured` of the `jcr:content` node does not impose any property limitations.
+The `jcr:content` node carrying the replication metadata may have [mixin type][mixin-type] `cq:ReplicationStatus` for AEM 6.5 (usually by adding the property `jcr:mixinTypes="[cq:ReplicationStatus]"`) or `cq:ReplicationStatus2` (only available in AEMaaCS).
+While the former only defines replication properties without suffix the latter only defines replication properties with suffix `_publish` and `_preview`.

+Adding a mixin is optional, as the node type `nt:unstructured` or derived types like `cq:PageContent` of the `jcr:content` node do not impose any property limitations and the type is currently not used for any type based queries either.

 # Usage with Maven